MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-never-ending-query.md

 ms.author: jopilov
 ---

-# Troubleshoot a query that seems to never end in SQL Server
+# Troubleshoot queries that seem to never end in SQL Server

 This article describes the troubleshooting steps for the issue where you have a query that seems to never complete, or getting it to complete may take many hours or days.